RareSkills/solana-tutorial/content/solana-require-macro/en/solana-require-macro.md

 How do we do this in Solana, or specifically, in the Anchor framework?

-Anchor has equivalents for Solidity’s custom error and require statements.
+Anchor has equivalents for Solidity's custom error and require statements.
 Their [documentation](https://www.anchor-lang.com/docs/errors) on the subject is quite good, but we will also explain how to halt transactions when the function arguments are not what we want them to be.

 The Solana program below has a function `limit_range` which will only accept values 10 to 100 inclusive: